What is meant by hysteroscopy?

-- The complex hysteroscopy for treatment and diagnosis takes about 30 minutes, but for diagnosis, it does not take longer than 10 minutes.
+- The combined hysteroscopy takes about 30 minutes for treatment and diagnosis, but for diagnosis it does not take more than 10 minutes.

 - After completion, the tube is withdrawn and the patient is advised to go home with a family member if she is given anesthetic.

 What are the side complications when imaging endoscopy?